sws2apps/organized-app/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=sws2apps_cpe-sws&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=sws2apps_cpe-sws)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=sws2apps_cpe-sws&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=sws2apps_cpe-sws)

 All app data is stored just on your device initially.
 The data will be synced via a secure cloud connection if you want to share your schedules with your congregation or use Organized on multiple devices.
 The app doesn't store any confidential information, so it's never sent to the Internet.
 The data required for synchronization is end-to-end encrypted, ensuring that neither the Organized app team nor anyone on the Internet can access it.
-In addition, all the data has multiple layers of data encryption on your device (so it's always pre-encrypted before it gets synced) and various security measures like two-factor authentication, congregation data ecryption, one-time invitation code, app PIN, and more!
+In addition, all the data has multiple layers of data encryption on your device (so it's always encrypted before it gets synced) and various security measures like two-factor authentication, congregation data encryption, one-time invitation codes, app PIN, and more!

+In accordance with GDPR, we collect only the most basic user data needed for authentication (such as name, email, device ID, and IP address) and process it with the utmost care.
+We obtain your consent for data collection, ensure its usage is transparent, and limit it to what is necessary.
+Users have the right to access, correct, and delete any of their data as required by GDPR.

 ## Want to contribute?

 We really appreciate your volunteer spirit!
 You can contribute to the app in a few ways:

 1. ⭐️ by **starring the repository**.
 This makes it easier for other enthusiasts to find the app.;
-2. 💬 by **telling others** about the Organized app;
+2. 💬 by simply **telling others** about the Organized app;
-3. 💰 by supporting the app with a [**donation**](https://www.buymeacoffee.com/sws2apps);
+3. 💰 by supporting the app development and maintenance with a [**donation**](https://www.buymeacoffee.com/sws2apps);
 4. 🌐 by **[translating](https://crowdin.com/project/organized)** the app to your language;
 5. 👨‍💻 by **[collaborating](https://guide.organized-app.com/how-to-support/contribute)** on creating the Organized ecosystem: **Frontend React Development**, **UI/UX design**, **Graphic design**, **Motion design**, and **User guide writing**.